sfdxb7/gitmcp-copier/README.md

 ## 🚀 Getting Started

-Using GitMCP is as easy as it gets!
-Just follow these steps:
+Using GitMCP is easy!
+Simply follow these steps:

 ### Step 1: Choose the type of server you want